cmcntsh/CommunicationSkills/README.md

 ## Difficult Conversations

 Difficult conversations take place when there are strong emotions, opposing opinions, or high stakes involved (Grenny et. al, 2022; Patterson et. al., 2013).
+Misunderstandings get resolved sooner in healthy relationships compared to unhealthy ones (Grenny et. al., 2022).
 Skills for difficult conversations are organized around a conversation planner (Grenny et. al, 2022; Patterson et. al., 2013).

+### Get Unstuck

 * Who are you speaking with?
 What is the topic?